Danielzapirtan/audio_transcription/README.md

-Audio transcription app using Whisper.cpp
+Audio transcription app using openai-whisper